antalsz/hs-to-coq/examples/containers/README.md

 You do not need to compile the `hs-to-coq` tool to compile files in the above directories, but you will need Coq 8.8.1 and the ssreflect plugin.

-You can regenerate file in the `lib` directory yourself by running `make clean;
+You can regenerate files in the `lib` directory yourself by running `make clean;
 make` from this directory (you will need to compile the `hs-to-coq` tool for doing that, for detailed instructions check [here](../../README.md)).